-School means Haberdashers' Girls' School, as now or in the future constituted (and any successor), part of Haberdashers' Aske's Elstree Schools Limited, the School Trustee of Haberdashers' Aske's Charity.
+School means Haberdashers' Boys' School and Haberdashers' Girls' School, which are operated by the Haberdashers' Aske's Elstree Schools Limited, the Schools Trustee of Haberdashers' Aske's Charity.

 Student or Students means any student or students in the School at any age.